 Myofascial release, manual therapy, physical/massage/occupational/speech therapy is serious business, full of ever-changing information about health, wellness, and recovery.
-I’ve been a physical therapist for 30 years and have seen my share of therapy fads come and go.
+I’ve been a physical therapist for over 30 years and have seen my share of therapy fads come and go.
 I’ve taken enough CE training to know that each CE line seems to have its own unique language, a “secret hand shake”, so to speak.
 Without knowing the secret hand shake, you stand little chance of figuring out the true causes of pain and dysfunction (or so it seems).

 I disagree with these ideas: Myofascial release and manual therapy need not be difficult to learn.

 As trained therapists, with degrees/certification and experience, we have a solid understanding of anatomy, physiology, etc. Continuing education training should add a “bump” to this knowledge, allowing us to integrate these new bits of information and perspective and begin to immediately apply this with our patients.
 That is how I treat you, the therapist, when you take a Foundations Seminar.
 I respect your knowledge and experience and am humbled that you choose to study with me.
 Myofascial release can really be quite simple: give the therapist a way to connect with the patient’s pain/dysfunction in a meaningful way, allow them to obtain validation from the patient, and create a very easy means of intervening.
 It really can be quite simple, with no smoke and mirrors.
 It does take practice and repetition to achieve a state where one can call themselves competent, but should take place in the clinic, learning the work hands-on with actual patients/clients.